alisadiq91/financeTracker/README.md

 ## Features

 1. Search bar – A search bar is shown above the recipes for the user to be able to search any particular recipe they are looking for.
-Similar to the search bar in the navigation menu, it searches the database by text against recipe name and description.
+It searches the database by text against recipe name and description.

 ![recipe-search](https://github.com/alisadiq91/middleEasternCookbook/blob/master/assets/images/recipe-search.png)